Yousabry/Sudoku-Solver/README.md

 # Sudoku-Solver
-Java program that can solve basic sudokus (ones that dont require guessing).
+Java program that can solve basic sudokus (ones that dont require trial and error).

 Tile.java:
 Every tile has an id, value, row, column, poss, tempposs and certainty.